• Skip to primary navigation

 Use Drawer Dividers Inside Bins to Organize the Small Stuff

-Now, since I started doing fabric designs for the house and on clothing, I had to create a section for my fabric and craft paints.
-I also needed a place for my glue gun and sticks.
-I used a wicker serving bin which was about 4 inches high and added an Ikea drawer organizer inside it so I could divide up the different paints and sponges.
-This is stored in another cabinet for now but will eventually be incorporated into the scrapbooking station.
+Since I started designing fabrics for the house and clothing, I had to create a section for my fabric and craft paints.
+I also needed a place for my glue gun (Affiliate Link) and sticks.
+I used a wicker serving bin about 4 inches high and added an Ikea drawer organizer (Affiliate Link) to divide the different paints and sponges.
+This is stored in another cabinet but will eventually be incorporated into the scrapbooking station.

 Organizing fabric paints with an organizer inside a wicker serving tray